 Copies of pet medical records, including vaccination history, are critical in providing care for your pet.
-We encourage you to contact your veterinarian prior to relinquishment to request a medical history report that you can share with us at the time of relinquishment.
+We encourage you to contact your veterinarian before you bring your pet in to us to request a medical history report that you can share with us at the time of relinquishment.

 You will be required to sign a document that releases guardianship of the animal from you to the Humane Society of Boulder Valley.

-While all forms are available at time of surrender, we encourage you to fill out the surrender form before visiting our facility so that you may be as detailed as possible about your pet’s history.
-Click on the appropriate form link below to open, print, and bring your completed your materials to your appointment, or fill out digitally and email to our team at firstname.lastname@example.org prior to your relinquishment appointment.
+While all forms are available at time of surrender, we encourage you to fill out the surrender form before coming to HSBV so you can be as detailed as possible about your pet’s history.
+Select the appropriate form below, print and bring your completed your materials to your appointment, or fill out digitally and email to our team at firstname.lastname@example.org before your appointment.